techidaily/site-games-able/source/_posts/conquer-crashes-and-freezes-restoring-epics-launcher-function.md

 ## 9\.
 Reinstall the Epic Games Launcher

  If repairing the Epic Games Launcher proves ineffective, you can try reinstalling it on your system.
 This should give the launcher a fresh start on your PC and resolve any issues with it.
-If you need help removing Epic Games Launcher, refer to our guide on[how to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and follow the steps outlined there.
+If you need help removing Epic Games Launcher, refer to our guide on [how to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and follow the steps outlined there.

  After uninstalling Epic Games Launcher, press**Win + R** to open the Run dialog box.
 Type**%localappdata%** in the box and press**Enter** .
 In the File Explorer window that appears, delete the**Epic Games launcher** folder.
-Once done, go to[Epic Games' official website](https://store.epicgames.com/en-US/download) to download the setup file and run it.
+Once done, go to [Epic Games' official website](https://store.epicgames.com/en-US/download) to download the setup file and run it.

 ## 10\.
 Try Other Common Fixes

  If the above fixes don’t help, there may be an issue with your Windows PC.
 In that case, you can try the following troubleshooting tips to resolve the issue.

 * **Update Graphics Driver:** Outdated or defective graphics drivers can also be the cause of such problems.
-Try[updating the graphics driver on your PC](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) to see if that resolves the issue.
+Try [updating the graphics driver on your PC](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) to see if that resolves the issue.
 * **Scan for Malware:** If you are experiencing similar issues with other apps and programs as well, your PC may be infected with malware.
 To check for this possibility,[scan your Windows PC for malware](https://www.makeuseof.com/how-to-use-powershell-to-scan-windows-10-for-malware/) and take the necessary steps to fix it.

 ## Fixing Epic Games Launcher Crashes on Windows